CodeURJC-DAW-2019-20/PadelVersus/README.md

 ### Imagenes

 Loged users can upload images to their profile.
 Loged users and Admin can upload photos of the games.

+### Graphics

+Loged users can see user graphics of their statistics they can choose between diferent formats.